zapolnov/superplex3d_prototype/README.md

-This repository contains a C++ code of a supaplex clone.
+This repository contains a C++ code of a Supaplex clone.
 It has a brand new 3D art, but it's game logic was recovered from an original Supaplex executable via disassembly.